The Fairfax Family

 The Fairfaxes were a long established Yorkshire Catholic family who owned extensive land and property in the county.
 Their principal residence was Gilling Castle, 20 miles north of York.

-Charles Gregory Fairfax, ninth Viscount of Emley (1700-1772), who commissioned the remodelling of Fairfax House, inherited his title and estates in the 1720s.
-The Viscount married twice, losing his first wife Anne within a year of their marriage.
-His second marriage, to Mary Constable, produced nine children, seven of whom died in infancy, with Mary surviving barely two years after the birth of their last child.
-A further daughter died aged 17, so that by 1753 the Viscount had only one remaining daughter, Anne.
+Charles Gregory Fairfax, ninth Viscount of Emley (1700-1772), who commissioned the re-modelling of Fairfax House, inherited his title and estates in 1738 upon the death of his father William Fairfax, the eighth Viscount.
+The Viscount married twice, losing his first wife Elizabeth Constable (nee Clifford) within a year of their marriage in 1721.
+His second marriage to Mary Fairfax, a not so distant cousin, produced nine children – seven of whom died in infancy – with Mary surviving barely two years after the birth of their last child.
+A further daughter, Elizabeth, died aged 17, so that by 1753 the Viscount had only one remaining daughter, Anne.